QNetITQ/WaveFox-VerticalTabs/README.md

 ## Installation
 - Download Firefox Nightly or Developer
+- Go to about:config and activate the keys below
+  - `svg.context-properties.content.enabled`
+  - `browser.theme.windows.accent-color-in-tabs.enabled` (Windows only)

 - In the remote debugging section, load a temporary extension and specify the path to manifest.json